Abdullah Yusuf Ali: Triumph and Tragedy

 (licensed from NPG, London)

-In the ICS, the government posted Yusuf Ali to the North-Western Provinces and Oudh.
-His first posting, in January 1896, was as Assistant Magistrate and Collector in Saharanpur.
+The government posted Yusuf Ali in the ICS to the North-Western Provinces and Oudh.
+In January 1896, his first posting was Assistant Magistrate and Collector in Saharanpur.
 He had influential British mentors, including Lord James Meston.
 As the Financial Secretary of the United Provinces, Meston spotted Yusuf Ali’s potential.
 Meston later became the Governor of the United Provinces.
-When he became the Finance Member in the Viceroy’s Council, he took Yusuf Ali in his department as Under Secretary and Deputy Secretary.
-Sir George Birdwood, of the Bombay Medical Service, then at the India Office in London, was another British mentor.
+When he became the Finance Member of the Viceroy’s Council, he took Yusuf Ali into his department as Under Secretary and Deputy Secretary.
+Sir George Birdwood of the Bombay Medical Service, then at the India Office in London, was another British mentor.

 Marriage

-In 1900, during his first furlough, Yusuf Ali marred Teresa Mary Shalders, a year younger.
-The marriage was, unusually for an Indian Muslim, consecrated at the St Peter’s Church, in the Church of England tradition.
+In 1900, during his first furlough, Yusuf Ali married Teresa Mary Shalders, a year younger.
+Unusually for an Indian Muslim, the marriage was consecrated at St Peter’s Church, in the Church of England tradition.
 One source suggests that Yusuf Ali concealed his marriage from his superiors.
-If true, this was probably to circumvent an old rule that mandated ICS officials to remain bachelors till the age of 30.
+If true, this was probably to circumvent an old rule that mandated ICS officials to remain a bachelor until 30.

 Prolific writer

 Following another tradition in the civil service, Yusuf Ali also took to writing, which remained an almost lifelong pursuit.
 In 1900, Yusuf Ali published a monograph On Silk Fabrics Produced in the North West Province and Oudh.
-Still in print, it covers well-researched technical details.
-The subheadings of the last chapter on “Silk in Folklore and Literature” reveals the depth of his scholarship.
-It covered popular notions of silk, superstitions about silk, silk in Sanskrit literature, silk in Hindu ceremonials, silk in Hindu festivals, silk in Muhammadan India, Moslem prohibition of silk as wearing apparel for men, and cocoon shell in Yunani medicine.
+The book, which is still in print, covers well-researched technical details.
+The subheadings of the last chapter on “Silk in Folklore and Literature” reveal the depth of his scholarship.
+It covered popular notions of silk, superstitions about silk, silk in Sanskrit literature, silk in Hindu ceremonials, silk in Hindu festivals, silk in Muhammadan India, Moslem prohibition of silk as wearing apparel for men, and cocoon shells in Yunani medicine.

 In 1907, Yusuf Ali published his second book, Life and Labours of the People of India.
-He wrote it while on furlough when he had a successful tour in England.
-Lectures at the Passmore Edwards Institute and elsewhere formed the basis of the book written in the tradition of the 19th century English essayists..
-With striking attention to detail, it has chapters on village and town life, student life, civic life, and woman’s life.
+He wrote it while on furlough after a successful tour in England.
+Lectures at the Passmore Edwards Institute and elsewhere formed the basis of the book written in the tradition of the 19th century English essayists… With striking attention to detail, it has chapters on village and town life, student life, civic life, and women’s life.
 It also covers the leisured classes, industrial and economic problems, and public health administration.
 The last chapter is on social tendencies.
 Embellished with epigraphs from major English poets, his anecdotes display a genuine academic curiosity about things around him.
 The book is a window to the young civil servant’s eclectic interests covering history, literature, architecture, and many other subjects.

-For describing town life, Yusuf Ali chose Lucknow.
+Yusuf Ali chose Lucknow to describe town life.
 He etymologically traces Lucknow to Lakshman from the Ramayana.
-He also describes finer architectural details of the Chatar Manzil.
-Describing the chowk, he says that it will make one understand the meaning of the Latin expression, “Malum est! malum est!” inquit emptor; sed quum abierit tum gloriabitur!
+He also describes the finer architectural details of the Chatar Manzil.
+Describing the chowk, he says it will make one understand the meaning of the Latin expression, “Malum est! malum est!” inquit emptor; sed quum abierit tum gloriabitur!
 (Loose translation: It is bad, it is bad, said the buyer.
-But later he gloats over the deal.)
+But later, he gloats over the deal.)

-He brought to his writing a deep knowledge of the land, its language, culture, and scriptures.
+He brought a deep knowledge of the land, its language, culture, and scriptures to his writing.
 This is how describes the churan seller:

 “… he sells condiments and mixtures of digestive spices – sad commentary either on the quality of Lucknow cooks or the quantity which their patrons have time to eat but not stomach to digest.
 These little mixtures are carried in paper packets lying in two shallow baskets hanging from a pole slung over the man’s shoulder.
 This man is an artist in patter-song; he would stand up to your fastest singing artist from the most up-to-date music-hall.
 Fast come his words like pattering rain.
 In rollicking snatches of doggerel verse does he run over the virtues of half his churans before he once takes breath.
 But the excitement is greatest when two churan-sellers meet and try to talk each other down.”